 Did you know that Mexico is home to one of the deepest canyons in the world?
 When it comes to deep canyons, most of us only know of the Grand Canyon.
 But, Barranca del Cobre offers even more amazing features.
 Read on to see what I mean.

+Are you ready to explore the most extensive, deepest canyon system in North America?
+If so, you’re not going to the Grand Canyon.
+Instead, you’re heading south to the Mexican state of Chihuahua!
 There, where six rivers converge into the powerful Rio Fuerte, the rugged Barranca del Cobre is your destination.

 Also known as Mexico’s Copper Canyon, it’s made of six massive canyons and is the best place to start when exploring Sierra Tarahumara.
 The main canyon, Urique Canyon, is the deepest and most famous of the six.